apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 ### Target Windows version

 After installation, you should be ready to develop apps targetting Windows platform.
-Refer to [The Command-Line Interface](../../cli/index.html) for details.
+Refer to [Create your first app](../../cli/index.html) guide for details.

 By default the `cordova build` command produces two packages: Windows 8.1 and Windows Phone 8.1.
 To upgrade Windows package to version 10 the following configuration setting must be